 Several notable east coast architectural firms helped to popularize the emerging Shingle Style through their design of large "seaside cottages" for wealthy New Englanders.
 Perhaps the most famous Shingle Style American house was "Kragsyde" (1883), the summer home commissioned by Bostonian G. Nixon Black.
 Designed by Peabody and Stearns, the house was built atop a rocky shore near Manchester-By-the-Sea, Massachusetts.
 Another notable example is the William G. Low House, constructed in Bristol, Rhode Island in 1887 and designed by the New York architects McKim, Mead & White.
 The same firm designed Newport, Rhode Island's Casino in 1880, which became a famous retreat for wealthy Bostonians.
 These three projects epitomize the high mark of the popularity of the Shingle Style.
 On the West Coast, the Shingle Style evolved into the First Bay Tradition, espoused in the work of A. Page Brown, Bernard Maybeck, Willis Polk, A. C. Schweinfurth, Ernest Coxhead, Albert Farr and Julia Morgan.
-In looking at the scholarship on the Shingle Style for the Allen family at Hawthorns appears to be a very early use in California.
+In looking at the scholarship on the Shingle Style in California, it does indeed appear that Smith's interpretation of the Shingle Style for the Allen family at Hawthorns appears to be a very early use in California.